draios/onprem-install-docs/6.X/6.7.0/README.md

 # Installer

-The Sysdig Installer tool is a collection of scripts that help automate the on-premises deployment of the Sysdig platform (Sysdig Monitor and Secure), for environments using Kubernetes or OpenShift.
+The Sysdig Installer tool is a collection of scripts that help automate the on-premises deployment of the Sysdig platform (Sysdig Monitor and Sysdig Secure), for environments using Kubernetes or OpenShift.
 Use the Installer to install or upgrade your Sysdig platform.
 It is recommended as a replacement for the earlier manual install/upgrade procedures.

 # Installation Overview

 To install, you will log in to quay.io, download a `sysdig-chart/values.yaml` file, provide a few basic parameters in it, and launch the Installer.
 In a normal installation, the rest is automatically configured and deployed.

 Note that you can perform a quick install if your environment has access to the internet, or a partial or full airgapped installation, as needed.
-Each is described below.
+Each one is described below.

 ## Prerequisites

 ### Requirements for Installation Machine with Internet Access

-- kubectl or oc binary
+- `kubectl` or `oc` binary
 - Network access to quay.io
-- A domain name you are in control of.
+- A domain name you are in control of

 ### Additional Requirements for Airgapped Environments

-- Edited sysdig-chart/values.yaml, with airgap registry details updated
+- Edited `sysdig-chart/values.yaml`, with airgap registry details updated
 - Network and authenticated access to the private registry

 ### Access Requirements